Map the operating path

 I am also building WORKWAY.
 When clients need fuller system development and onboarding than .agency is meant to carry, I provide a direct referral path to trusted partners, including Half Dozen.

-In one session, I will map the handoffs, approval points, failure modes, and first safe wedge.
+In one session, I map the handoffs, approval points, failure modes, and first safe wedge.